 Although unauthorized take of marine mammals, including harassment of spinner dolphins, continues to be prohibited under the Marine Mammal Protection Act throughout their range, the purpose of these regulations is to identify and prohibit specific human activities that result in take (including harassment) of Hawaiian spinner dolphins.
 These regulations will reduce take of Hawaiian spinner dolphins and the impact of human viewing and interaction on these animals in the main Hawaiian Islands.

-The swim-with and approach final regulation will go into effect on October 28, 2021 and can be found here: https://www.fisheries.noaa.gov/action/final-rule-prohibit-swimming-and-approaching-hawaiian-spinner-dolphins.
+The swim-with and approach final regulation became effective October 28, 2021 and can be found here: https://www.fisheries.noaa.gov/action/final-rule-prohibit-swimming-and-approaching-hawaiian-spinner-dolphins.

 The Environmental Impact Statement prepared in support of these actions is available online at: https://www.fisheries.noaa.gov/resource/document/final-environmental-impact-statement-enhancing-protections-hawaiian-spinner.